Vis-halV/C-Basics/Arrays_dsa/README.md

 Macros
     INT_MAX and INT MIN which has the highest and smallest value of an integer which is used to compare some values whether it is smallest or the biggest.

+Linear Search
+    This is called linear search because the elements of an array is searched linearly.
+    It has complexity of O(n) in the worst case senario.
+    In simple words this explains that it takes as much long to find an element in the nth position.
+We will learn that later in the time complexity chapter.